COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    compound object.
 5. `_description.text` is always presented as a semicolon-delimited text string.
-6. Attributes that take default values (as listed in `ddl.dic`) are not output, except for the following attributes from category TYPE:
+6. Attributes that take default values (as listed in `ddl.dic`) are not output, except for those that participate in category keys or the following attributes from category TYPE:
    `_type.purpose`, `_type.source`, `_type.container`,
    `_type.contents`.